 Many workers were blissfully unaware of what it meant to be furloughed before COVID-19.
 Now, millions of Americans are living the challenging realities of furloughs and workshare programs — namely, lost income, potential changes to benefits and uncertainty.
 In addition to these material concerns, furlough can stoke emotional and psychological stress.
 In the Harvard Business Review, sociologist Aliya Rao writes, “employment, or lack thereof, has become an intrinsic marker of a person’s moral worth.”

 Despite these hardships, the disruption of furloughs can be a unique opportunity for reflection.
 Labor market experts Tomas Chamorro-Premuzic and Becky Frankiewicz suggest, “Many of us get caught in the trap of normalcy and routine in our careers and forget to re-examine our interests and life objectives.
 This crisis gives us time to re-evaluate our futures in a way that we may have never been given before.”

-The Portland State Graduate School of Business career staff has recommendations to help furloughed employees leverage this time to reflect on goals and values.
+The Portland State School of Business career staff has recommendations to help furloughed employees leverage this time to reflect on goals and values.

 Develop new skills and credentials